bazzscript/becoming_devops_engineer/README.md

 PS:
 - Already have Multiple Years (2+) of Professional Backend Engineering Experience, so I already had substantial technical foundations, before I started (November 2023).
 - Started my own DevOps journey (December 2023)
-- I will add resources I find useful
+- I will add resources I find useful as a go along
 - I am writing some articles and probably making some videos along the way, adding links as I make them
 - ⏳ Means I am currently doing this. ✅ Means I have completed this.